May 6-11, 2024

 Roll up your sleeves and join the Outdoor Murfreesboro team and our partners on projects that will both get your hands dirty and make a difference for our natural surroundings.
 Group size is limited, and pre-registration is required.

 9 am - 3 pm at the Wilderness Station, Barfield Crescent Park

 Conservation Expo activities are led by naturalists, professional natural resource managers, and other knowledgeable folks who will share their expertise with you.
 Check out the native plant sale, exhibits by natural resource organizations, presentations, hands-on workshops, and naturalist-led hikes.
 Or enjoy self-guided hikes, the Wilderness Station Nature Center & Gift Shop, and the Nature Play Area.

-Purchase locally-native plants to enhance your landscaping and support backyard wildlife, then park them in our plant corral while you take part in Conservation Days activities.
+Purchase locally-native (indigenous) plants to enhance your landscaping and support backyard wildlife, then park them in our plant corral while you take part in Conservation Days activities.
 (Be sure to take a Native Garden tour during the day for more inspiration!)

 Learn more about MIPP, the Murfreesboro Indigenous Plant Project